himanshu-parate/Elite-Electronics-Sales-and-Loyalty-Analysis/README.md

 - **Loyalty Program Success**: An assessment of the loyalty program on customer retention and sales.
 - **Regional Comparisons**: An evaluation of sales and orders by region.

-The cleaned dataset, along with all transformation and cleaning steps performed in Excel, can be found [here](https://github.com/Rohan-Morajkar/Elite-Electronics-Analysis/blob/main/Celan%20dataset.xlsx).

 An interactive PowerBI dashboard can be downloaded [here](https://github.com/himanshu-parate/Elite-Electronics-Sales-and-Loyalty-Analysis/blob/main/Elist%20Electronics%20Dashboard.pbix).